williamw520/rustymem/README.md

     rm.set_str("hello", 0, "Hello World");
     println(rm.get_str("hello"));

-This creates a RustMem object forming a cluster of three Memcached servers.
+This creates a RustyMem object forming a cluster of three Memcached servers.
 A cache object's key is used to consistently map to a server in the cluster for storing and retrieval.

 More examples: